Who We Are

 - We’ve provided life skills training to 1,500 young people

-- 2,171 children were supported into education
+- Almost 4,000 children have been supported into education

 Kidasha is a children’s charity that passionately believes that every child – irrespective of background, ethnicity or religion – should be safe from neglect, abuse or exploitation, and be given the best possible opportunities to fulfil their dreams.

 For over 20 years, we have been working with local partners to improve the lives of some of the most marginalised and vulnerable children in Nepal, one of the poorest and most overlooked countries in the world.

 We particularly support street children, child labourers and working children, victims of abuse, exploitation and modern-day slavery, and ‘out of school’ children living in urban slums.